adbar/trafilatura/docs/usage-python.rst

 .. code-block:: python

+    # import the function
     >>> from trafilatura.meta import reset_caches

-    # at any given point
+    # use it at any given point
     >>> reset_caches()